Last updated on August 28th, 2023

 RB: Would you mind sharing with Discovery Sessions’ readers your most fun or wacky Hacker Paradise experience to date?

 SJ: Fun and wacky are in the eye of the beholder.
-The most eye-opening thing has been getting to talk to people who are from a totally different background and who think completely differently from me.
+The most eye-opening thing has been getting to talk to people who are from totally different backgrounds and who think completely differently from me.
 This could be a new friend I made within Hacker Paradise or someone who’s defected from North Korea.

 There are always things that keep life exciting, from someone almost cutting off their finger sandboarding in Peru to people getting engaged on a trip.
 Then there are the unexpected things that happen like when someone you travel with buys all the tickets for the correct date the following year and you have to scramble to fix it at the airport.
 Unexpected things happen while you travel.